-- When the beef is browned and the veggies are about ready, add fresh water – filtered or spring – to cover your ingredients.
+- When the beef is browned and the veggies are about ready, add fresh water—filtered or spring—enough to cover your ingredients.
 The water should go no higher than one half inch above the bone and veggies.
 Throw in your bay leaves and most of your parsley.
 Salt slightly.
-Turn up the heat a touch, letting it just get to a boil.
-Once this happens turn it down to simmer.
-Cover, and let cook for about half an hour to forty-five minutes or so, stirring occasionally.
+Turn up the heat a touch, bringing it to a slow boil then turning it down to a simmer.
+Cover and let it cook for about half an hour to forty-five minutes or so, stirring occasionally.

 - Meanwhile, parboil your potatoes: put them in a pot of cold water, bring to a boil, and then reduce heat to medium for five minutes.
 After five minutes, strain and set to the side.

 - When the beef stock has cooked sufficiently, add the can of tomatoes.
 Also add the can of beef broth.
 At this point, add some seafood seasoning.
 Heat to just below boil.
 Try to break apart the tomatoes as they cook.
 Add your vegetables, including the potatoes.
 My husband likes to let this mix cook for a short while – maybe fifteen minutes or so – before adding the crab.